-- The focus is not on negatives or apportioning blame, but is a genuine endeavour to improve service delivery; - An objectivity is displayed that is likely to encourage the political administration to acknowledge and accept points arising from scrutiny activity; - There is a willingness from all party groups and individuals to make scrutiny work effectively; otherwise it is less likely to add value.
+- The focus is not on negatives or apportioning blame, but is a genuine endeavour to improve service delivery; - An objectivity is displayed that is likely to encourage the political administration to acknowledge and accept points arising from scrutiny activity; - There is a willingness from all party groups and individuals to make scrutiny work effectively; otherwise the reviews are unlikely to add value.

-Good scrutiny can involve the public in certain situations, however it is important that expectations/outcomes of any public review are considered carefully.
+Good scrutiny can involve the public in certain situations; however the rationale for doing so would be predicated on the expected outcomes from any review taking place.
 This would include consideration of the capacity of the council in terms of its governance and risk framework to take forward recommendations likely to arise from the scrutiny process and the costs of resourcing any consultation or engagement activity.